-Welcome to Part 3 of our Web Site Traffic Blueprint article series, where we show you how to drive new traffic automatically to your website using WordPress.
+Welcome to Part Three of our Web Traffic Blueprint article series, where we show you how to turn your website into an automated web traffic machine using WordPress.

-(With an expertly configured WordPress site, all you have to do to bring traffic is publish web content on a regular basis!)
+(With an expertly configured WordPress site, all you have to do to start generating new traffic is publish fresh content consistently!)

-In Part 2, we looked at the setup phase of this process.
-We helped you understand the best way to get started if you don’t have a website yet, how to set everything up if you already have a site, and what to do if your existing site has been built with WordPress.
+In Part Two, we focused on the setup phase of the automation process.
+We explained the best way to get started if you don’t have a web presence yet, how to set things up if you already have a website, and what to do if your site has been built using WordPress.

-(In Part two we show you how to set up a WordPress website or blog on your domain)
+(In Part two we show you how to set up a WordPress web site on your domain)

-Being able to drive more traffic to one’s website is often cited by many business owners as one of their greatest challenges online.
-Businesses are becoming so much more competitive and are researching any and every advantage they believe will get better results online.
+Being able to drive more traffic to one’s website is often cited by many website owners as their greatest challenge online.
+With business becoming so much more competitive worldwide, it’s worth looking into any and every advantage available to increase your own competitiveness online.

 The Configuration Stage Is What Makes The Difference